 The Children's Services Health and Safety Section has produced a draft health and safety policy that school/establishment can adopt and adapt for there own establishment.
 Any further help or guidance can be obtained by contacting the area health and safety adviser.

 HEALTH AND SAFETY POLICY

-Reviewed/Adopted: February 2022

-Next Review Date: February 2023
+Reviewed/Adopted: Next Review Date: Review Frequency: Reviewed By:

-Review Frequency: Every year

-Reviewed By: RM